 |3-Series||RS-232, SSH or Telnet||Yes|

-*Note that Tesira FW3.1 or later will require Crestron Tesira module v2.2 for SSH control.
+*Note that Tesira FW3.1 or later will require Crestron Tesira module v2.2 or later for SSH control.

-*Note that Tesira FW3.3.or later will require Crestron Tesira module v2.3 if TesiraLUX is part of the Tesira system being controlled.
+*Note that Tesira FW3.3.or later will require Crestron Tesira module v2.3 or later if TesiraLUX is part of the Tesira system being controlled.

 When the respective module suite is downloaded from the Crestron Application Market, it will include the following: